andreivisan/interviews/README.md

       - [Singly-Linked List -> Remove Nth Node From End of List]()

+        _Note_: There are 2 solutions.
+The easy one is that we need to remove the node at L-n+1.
+Where L is the size of the list.
+For this we need 2 traversals because first we need to determine the length of the list.
+The second and most optimal solution traverses the list only once.
+The idea behind this solution is to add a dummy node in front of the head node, then with the first pointer we traverse n+1 steps, then we start advancing both first and second pointer with only one step until the first becomes NULL.
+At this moment the second pointer points to the element behind the Nth node which needs to be removed.
+The dummy node is there in case the Nth element from the end is the head of the list.
+If we don't want to use an extra dummy, after the first node traverses N steps we check the first for null and in case is null then we return head.next .

     - `Python:`

       - [Singly-Linked List -> Linked List Cycle 1](https://github.com/andreivisan/interviews/blob/master/datastructures/linkedlist/python/algorithms/linked-list-cycle.py)